-Yet concerns are growing about the potential mismatch between the demand for both sustainable products and robust sustainable finance strategies, and the number of professionals with appropriate experience in this area.
+Concerns are growing about the potential mismatch between the demand for both sustainable products and robust sustainable finance strategies, and the number of professionals with appropriate experience in this area.

-Around one-third of investment organisations have at least one dedicated ESG specialist, and a third have portfolio managers that conduct ESG analysis, according to a report published last year by the CFA Institute, a not-for-profit association of investment professionals.
+Around one-third of investment organisations have at least one dedicated ESG role, and a third have portfolio managers that conduct ESG analysis, according to a report published last year by the CFA Institute, a not-for-profit association of investment professionals.

 Yet out of more than 10,000 investment professional jobs reviewed on LinkedIn, only 6% mentioned sustainability-related skills, according to the same report.